Kitch-iti-Kipi: Michigan’s BIG Spring Visitors Guide

 Day Trip to Kitch-iti-Kipi

 Located just an hour from Lake Superior, Kitch-iti-Kipi is a great day trip from many popular travel destinations in the U.P., and the lower peninsula, too.
+No matter how much time you spend at Kitch Iti Kipi, there is a to do here and in the surrounding areas.

 - From Pictured Rocks National Lakeshore – just an hour south